090988ansarikashif/hello-world/possible search engines.md

 Here we can store sites, which could be useful as engine and waiting for an implementation.
+Ideas of search engines can be found here : https://duckduckgo.com/bang.html

 ### General